Bring creative experiences to 25 community members who can’t come to us. Donate today!

 Studio 100

-Discover the exciting world of three-dimensional art in this hands-on mixed media sculpture class.
-Students will explore a wide range of materials—such as cardboard, wire, […]
+Discover the world of three-dimensional art in this hands-on mixed media sculpture class.
+You’ll experiment with materials like cardboard, wire, fabric, plaster, recycled objects, and […]

 Learn more